publicdomainchronicle/byname.publicdomainchronicle.org/README.md

 - `${DIRECTORY}/accessions` is an append-only, line-delimited, plain-text file.
 Each line contains an ISO8601 timestamp, followed by a comma, and then a hex-encoded SHA256 publication digest.
 The line number is the accession number of the publication.
 Each line is less than Linux' `PIPE_BUF`, affording atomicity.

+- `${DIRECTORY}/peers` is an optional, line-delimited, comma-separate-values file.
+Each line contains the URI and hex-encoded public key of another DBOS server, followed by the accession number of the latest publication republished by this DBOS server.
+The server will periodically check these peer servers for new publications, validate them, and if it finds them valid, republish them, with both the peer's timestamp and a new timestamp.

 - `${DIRECTORY}/publications/` contains:

   - `{digest}.json` files, deterministically-serialized JSON objects representing publications, with the addition of date stamps.